mattsherwood87/CoNNECT/docs/source/support_tools/index.rst

 bids
 ====

-.. note:: the functions of support_tools.bids_commands do not support command line operation.
+.. note:: the functions of support_tools.bids do not support command line operation.

 Python Implementation
 ---------------------